Wednesday, January 31, 2007

 There is also an excellent new documentary, "Drawn to the Final Frontier: The Making of 'Star Trek: The Animated Series'", which interviews DC Fontana and many others, plus "What's the 'Star Trek' Connection?", which references TAS concepts that have turned up in the latter-day Trek series.

-My customised M'Ress and Arex action figures.
+M'Ress and Arex landing party

 Tuesday, January 16, 2007